 Detail of the barbe along the lower left edge

 Although Leonardo was aware that wood expanded and shrank across the grain with changes in relative humidity, his working frames ultimately did not allow for the convex warp that panels can develop over time.
 After the recent removal of the cradle, once it was no longer constrained, the exceptionally reactive nature of the walnut support of the Salvator Mundi became apparent: the warp increases and decreases notably and rapidly with even the slightest change in relative humidity.
-Early Flemish paintings were painted in similar slotted frames, but the wood supports are quarter sawn Baltic oak panels, which are stronger and more stable than the tangential cuts of poplar and walnut used by Leonardo.
-The development of a warp would force the support up against the inside of the slotted frame, constricting the movement of the wood across the grain so that eventually the panel would split, in this case along the point of least resistance, the knot, a check eventually opening from top to bottom, following the curve of the grain.
+Early Flemish paintings were painted in similar slotted frames, but the panels tend to be quarter sawn Baltic oak, which is stronger and more stable than the tangential cuts of poplar and walnut used by Leonardo.
+As the warp developed, the central part of the wood plank would be forced against the upper and lower edges of the slots of the working frame, constricting the movement of the wood across the grain and eventually the panel will split.
+In the case of the Salvator Mundi, a check opened near the center of the panel where the grain of the wood is most distorted.
+The resulting split eventually traversed the full height of the panel following the curve of the grain.

-The Mona Lisa, which has been extensively studied by wood scientists, was painted on a single plank of thin poplar with a 6mm reserve of wood and an accumulation of preparation on all four sides, created by a similar application of the preparatory layers while the panel was in a working frame.
-13 These crests of preparatory material, or barbes, along with the wood reserve, are conserved in any number of Lombard panel paintings of this period that have not been trimmed.
-The authors of the Mona Lisa study remark on the fine quality of the plank, which, although it is a tangential rather than a radial cut, comes from the center of the tree trunk and is characterized by a notably straight grain.
+A hypothesis of this sort has been advanced for the The Mona Lisa, which has been extensively studied by wood scientists.
+It is painted on a single plank of thin poplar with a 6mm reserve of wood on all sides, demarkated by a crest of white preparation, this time of gesso and an imprimitura layer, created while the panel was in a working frame.
+13 Any number of Lombard panel paintings of this period have retained a wood reserve and crests of preparatory material, or barbe.
+The authors of the Mona Lisa study note the the fine quality of the plank, which, although it is a tangential rather than a radial cut, comes from the center of the tree trunk and is characterized by a notably straight grain.
 The reverse was thinned at some point in the past.
 According to Élizabeth Ravaud, a split in the panel in the upper left, which extends down to the top of the sitter’s head was provoked by the constriction imposed by the slotted frame.
 She does not specify whether or not she believes this to be the sort of working frame illustrated in the notebooks.
 14

 Early 19th century cradle on the reverse of